relayos/getrelayos.com/cline_docs/products/ai/gtm.md

 - **Empowering**: Giving users and businesses control over their communication experience

 ## Positioning Statement
-For businesses and tech-savvy individuals who need to connect and enhance their communication across platforms, RelayOS Nexus™ is an intelligent integration hub that transforms fragmented messaging into seamless, AI-enhanced interactions.
-Unlike closed ecosystems like Discord or Telegram, our product provides enterprise-grade control, customization, and cross-platform connectivity while enhancing communication with cutting-edge AI capabilities.
+For businesses and tech-savvy individuals who need to connect and enhance their communication across platforms while maintaining appropriate privacy controls, RelayOS Nexus™ is an intelligent integration hub that transforms fragmented messaging into seamless, AI-enhanced interactions with configurable privacy settings.
+Unlike closed ecosystems like Discord or Telegram, our product provides enterprise-grade control, customization, and cross-platform connectivity while enhancing communication with cutting-edge AI capabilities that respect user and organizational privacy preferences.

 ## Value Proposition
-RelayOS Nexus™ connects your communication across platforms, enhances it with intelligent capabilities, and transforms it into a powerful business and personal tool—all while maintaining your control and ownership of the experience.
+RelayOS Nexus™ connects your communication across platforms, enhances it with intelligent capabilities, and transforms it into a powerful business and personal tool—all while maintaining your control and ownership of the experience with configurable privacy settings that let you choose the right balance between functionality and privacy for your specific needs.

 ## Target Audience Messaging